Keeping Your Brand KPIs Simple For Efficient Branding Campaigns

 A DIY survey allows start-ups, early entrants and long-established businesses to evaluate their product, service, experience and brand without spending a large sum of money.
 They can apply a DIY survey to just about any market research campaign, to support marketing, advertising, branding and other campaign types.

 For example, researchers can carry out brand tracking campaigns with the brand tracking survey.
-Using a DIY platform, they can keep continuous tabs on their business and how it’s perceived.
+Using a brand research platform, they can keep continuous tabs on their business and how it’s perceived.

 A DIY survey is especially important, as it offers three major capabilities: survey design, deployment and sampling and analysis.
 The following explains the importance of a DIY survey in regards to each capability.